cesaro/pod/README.rst

 Installation
 ============

-The tool is currently in active development, there is not installation procedure at this moment.
+The tool is currently in active development, there is no installation procedure at this moment.
 You need to execute it as ::

   ./src/pod.py